 While not really an item, Optimus Prime's original vehicle mode.
 If he isn't a flatnose Mac truck, the franchise is RUINED FOREVER.

-Parodied in an episode of Spongebob Squarepants when Spongebob loses all his clothes in his efforts to escape Sandy's dangerous "pre-hibernation week" activities, and Sandy stumbles across them while looking for him.
+Parodied in a Sponge Bob Square Pants episode when Spongebob loses all his clothes in his efforts to escape Sandy's dangerous "pre-hibernation week" activities, and Sandy stumbles across them while looking for him.

 Sandy: Spongebob's tie!
 And all his other little dressings!
 But he always folds up his clothes before runnin' around... in the nude!
 Something terrible must have happened to him!